24 Jun Minnesota Medicaid Electronic Visit Verification

 The Centers for Medicare & Medicaid Services (CMS) approved Minnesota’s requested EVV good faith effort exception due to unavoidable delays in meeting the original Jan.
 1, 2020 deadline.
 Minnesota DHS will not receive federal medical assistance percentage reductions in calendar year 2020.

-The Minnesota DHS expects all care providers to implement an electronic visit verification system after the official state-selected verification system is announced.
-DHS intends to provide generous notice to providers, with notifications to be distributed via eList, other provider communications and updates to their official website, well before the deadline in order to give providers adequate lead time to implement EVC.
-The timeline for the completion of this process due to COVID-19 is still uncertain.
+The Minnesota DHS expects all care providers to implement an electronic visit verification system following the May 2021 announcement of HHAeXchange as the official state-selected verification system was announced.
+DHS is providing ample notice to providers, with notifications to be continually distributed via eList, other provider communications and updates to their official website, well before the deadline in order to give providers adequate lead time to implement EVV.

 SYSTEM REQUIREMENTS FOR MINNESOTA EVV

-Any approved Minnesota EVV system is required to verify:
+Any approved or alternate Minnesota EVV system is required to verify: